A Lawyer With Your

 It may have been a broken taillight or a missed signal, or there may have been no reason at all to pull you over.
 The officer, however, suspects or insists that you’ve been drinking and begins to question you.
 At some point, the officer may even request that you take a field sobriety test.

-The standard field sobriety test has three components that taken together help the officers determine whether to continue their investigation.
+The standard field sobriety test has three components, listed below, that taken together help the officers determine whether to continue their investigation.
 It is often a precursor to arresting you and ordering a Breathalyzer test.

 Horizontal Gaze Nystagmus

 The movement that the eye makes when gazing to the side is referred to as nystagmus.
 Though this is a naturally occurring condition, the type of movement in the eye can be exaggerated when consuming alcohol.
 The officer performs the test by asking the subject to focus on an object moving back and forth.
 The test is designed to display an unnatural bouncing or jerking of the eye.

 The walk and turn test where a subject is instructed to take a certain number of steps on a line, heel-to-toe, then turn and repeat the test.
 The officer is looking for signs of impairment that include failing to follow instructions, using arms or body weight to regain balance or falling off the line, among others.

 In the one-leg stand test, the subject stands on one leg with the other off the ground a short distance.
 The officer will instruct the person to hold the position for a certain time period.
 Similar to the walk and turn test, the officer is looking for visual signs of impairment.
 Anything from a hop to maintain balance, to a subtle sway, using arms to balance or putting the foot down can alert the officer to potential impairment.